OREB STATEMENT ON INFRASTRUCTURE FUNDING LINKED TO DEVELOPMENT CHARGE REDUCTION

 OTTAWA, ON – The Ottawa Real Estate Board (OREB) welcomes today’s joint federal–provincial announcement under the Canada–Ontario Partnership to Build, which introduces a new infrastructure funding initiative tied to reductions in municipal development charges.
 This represents a meaningful step toward addressing one of the most significant barriers to housing supply in Ontario.

-Through a proposed $8.8-billion cost-shared program over the next decade, the Governments of Canada and Ontario have committed to supporting housing-enabling infrastructure, while prioritizing funding for municipalities that reduce development charges by 30 to 50 per cent for at least three years.
+Through a proposed $8.8-billion cost-shared program over the next decade, the Governments of Canada and Ontario have committed to supporting housing-enabling infrastructure, while prioritizing funding for municipalities that reduce development charges by 30 to 50 percent for at least three years.
 This approach recognizes the critical role that upfront government-imposed costs play in limiting housing construction and affordability.

 When combined with the proposed enhanced GST New Housing Rebate, the reductions in development charges will directly lower the cost of building and purchasing a home, particularly for entry-level and missing-middle housing.
 Together, these measures represent an important step toward closing the affordability gap and allowing more projects to proceed.